 Featuring interviews with teachers, experts, parents and the voices of primary and secondary school students, the podcast series highlights the importance of providing better opportunities for learning.

 - Muscular Dystrophy

 - Hearing loss

 - Cerebral Palsy

 - Acquired Brain Injury (ABI)

 - Central Auditory Processing Disorder (CAPD); and

 Since the series was launched by the Minister for Education in February 2019, the episodes have become an essential resource for teachers across Australia.
-The podcast download figures show high levels of teacher engagement, with over 70,000 downloads.
+The podcast download figures show high levels of teacher engagement, with over 211,000 downloads.
+With almost 289,000 teachers in Australia, these numbers indicate that a majority of them have already listened to the podcast.
 Additionally, the education marketing series has been shared across not-for-profit disability support services such as the Cerebral Palsy Alliance.